SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 From here, walk four blocks north to the Haight Street Fair.

 As with most SF districts, parking in this neighborhood for the Haight Street Fair will be tricky.
-I highly recommend taking one of the public transit options listed above if you can.
+I highly recommend taking one of the public transit options listed above.

 There are no large parking garages or lots in this neighborhood.

-If you do decide to drive, look for parking on the southern side of Haight Street.
+If you do decide to drive, look for parking on the streets on the southern side of Haight Street.

 You might find a spot on Parnassus.